-Our people to-day demand concentration and unity directed towards the struggle against Japan and for national salvation, and not kowtowing to foreigners and smothering the people.
-The whole of our people insistently demand to-day that a government be set up which will effectively fight for the salvation of the country and the nation.
-They demand a truly democratic republic and democratic government, acting in the interests of the people and according to a programme which will allow, firstly, the organisation of resistance against Japanese aggression; secondly, the safeguarding of civil rights of the people; thirdly, the guarantee of development in national economy and the mitigation and elimination of the sorrows and privations which the people are having to suffer to-day.
+Our people today demand concentration and unity directed toward the struggle against Japan and for national salvation, and not kowtowing to foreigners and smothering the people.
+The whole of our people insistently demand today that a government be set up which will effectively fight for the salvation of the country and the nation.

+They demand a truly democratic republic and democratic government, acting in the interests of the people and according to a program which will allow, first, the organization of resistance against Japanese aggression; second, the safeguarding of civil rights of the people; third, the guarantee of development of national economy and the mitigation and elimination of the sorrows and privations which the people are suffering today.

 If we raise the question of the modern state in the true sense of the word, then these programmatic demands are precisely the conditions necessary at the present moment for semi-colonial China.
-But while the people of the whole country are yearning for a resolute struggle to be waged to realise these conditions, your party and your government are pursuing a policy which is totally contradictory to the desires of the people.
+But while the people of the whole country are yearning for a resolute struggle to be waged to realize these conditions, your party and your government are pursuing a policy which is totally contradictory to the desires of the people.
 It is absolutely out of the question to think of winning the confidence of the people in this way.

-The Communist Party of China, the Chinese Soviet Government and the Chinese Red Army declare in all seriousness that they stand for the creation of a united democratic Chinese republic, for the convening of a National Assembly through general elections and the formation of an All-Chinese United Government of National Defence.
+The Communist Party of China, the Chinese Soviet government and the Chinese Red Army declare in all seriousness that they stand for the creation of a united democratic Chinese republic, for the convening of a National Assembly through general elections and the formation of an All-Chinese United Government of National Defense.
 We declare that the moment a united democratic Chinese Republic is established, the Soviet regions will become composite parts of the united democratic republic, the delegates from the population of the Soviet regions will participate in the National Assembly, and a democratic system will be set up in the Soviet regions similar to that introduced in the remaining parts of the country.